WHYAMERICASUCKS.COM

 Victor filed its complaint against Driggs on March 5, 2026.
 The lawsuit says the 2011 inter-city agreement required compliant treatment and annual independent audits, but that a neutral audit did not happen until 2024 and found Victor had been overpaying debt service tied to wastewater and trunk-line improvements.

-Those are allegations, not final findings.
-But they are not vague ones.
 Victor's complaint says Driggs failed to fully cooperate with the audit, overbilled Victor on debt service and operations, and kept passing costs through a relationship where Victor's wastewater accounts for roughly 44.1 percent of the plant's influent.

 Both cities are now spending toward separation, not trust